hoangduytran/blender-manual/manual/compositing/types/input/scene/render_layers.rst

 .. note::

-   In the viewport compositor, only the Image and Alpha outputs are supported, where the Image output is the viewport pass and the Alpha output is the alpha channel of the viewport pass.
-The rest of the passes return a zero value, a zero vector, or a transparent color depending on their type.
+   In the viewport compositor, Render Passes are only supported in EEVEE.
+For other engines, the passes return a zero value, a zero vector, or a transparent color depending on their type.